-26 IMMEDIATE AND ULTIMATE CONTROLLING PARTY
+27 IMMEDIATE AND ULTIMATE CONTROLLING PARTIES

-At 31 December 2022, the directors considered the immediate parent of the Group to be Leadway Development Limited (formerly known as HNA ECOTECH PIONEER ACQUISITION) which is incorporated in Cayman Islands, and the ultimate controlling parties to be Mr. Mai Zhaoping and Mr. Zhang Xueqin, pursuant to a deed of concert parties signed between Mr. Mai Zhaoping and Mr. Zhang Xueqin dated 12 January 2022.
+At 31 December 2023, the directors considered the immediate parent of the Group to be Leadway Development Limited which is incorporated in Cayman Islands, and the ultimate controlling parties to be Mr. Mai Zhaoping and Mr. Zhang Xuegin.